panrg/questions/draft-irtf-panrg-questions.md

 of at least one path between two endpoints guarantees the selection of at least one path between those endpoints."

-The seventh question: how can a path aware network in a path aware internetwork be effectively operated, given control inputs from network administrators, application designers, and end users?

 ## Deploying a Path Aware Network

+The eighth question: how can the incentives of network operators and end-users be aligned to realize the vision of path aware networking, and how can the transition from current ("path-oblivious") to path-aware networking be managed?

 The vision presented in the introduction discusses path aware networking from the point of view of the benefits accruing at the endpoints, to designers of